To Lower High Cholesterol Levels, Switch to the Pan-Asian Mediterranean Diet

-The number one way I know of to lower your cholesterol is to eat well.
+The number one way I know of to lower your high cholesterol levels is to eat well.
 But what type of diet is best if you’re trying to achieve optimal cholesterol levels?

 I’m a big believer in what I call the Pan-Asian Mediterranean (PAM) diet —a combination of the diet followed by the people on the Greek island of Crete (also known as the Mediterranean diet) and a diet common among people living on the Asian side of the Pacific Rim.

 The Cretan diet is a “primitive” diet of fresh fruits and vegetables, whole grains, fresh fish, various kinds of beans, monounsaturated olive oil, and sauces occasionally flavored with some lamb, turkey, or chicken.
 The diet favored around the Pacific Rim is bountiful with fish, fresh vegetables and fruits, locally harvested seaweeds, and soy products and can help lower high cholesterol levels.

 What makes both of these diets so beneficial to cardiovascular health in general is that they are rich in heart-healthy omega-3 fats.
-And what makes them particularly good at promoting healthy cholesterol levels is that they are both high in fiber.
+And what makes them particularly good at lowering high cholesterol levels is that they are both high in fiber.

 More Dr. Sinatra Advice on Lowering Cholesterol Through Diet